XperiaGo/android_scripts/README.md

     @percy-g2: Support and bugfix
     @Andrewas: Stable repository mantainer and support
     @AOSX: Port Android Open Source Project to Xperia 2012
+    @CyanogenMod: For CM-11
+    @XperiaNovathor: For maintaining repos of kumquat
+    @Legacy-Xperia: For updated patches and device trees
     @XperiaSTE: Update and maintain CyanogenMod 11 for Xperia U